Various

 some

-the best from it - Ed
+the best from it.
+And please read on below! - Ed

 October 2005: Major new citation of The Blackheath Connection: In Tom Keneally, The Commonwealth of Thieves: The Sydney Experiment.
 Milson's Point, NSW, Random House, 2005.
 (Now hear this, Australian film industry, why not make a movie from this book as soon as possible??
 Hmmm?? – Dan Byrnes!)